IKIM-Essen/ClusterDocs/docs/course/class-09-shiny.md

 Read the job output and use the SSH tunnel shown there.
 The Shiny process binds to `127.0.0.1` on the worker.
 This is a development pattern only.
 It is not a public service and it is not a replacement for the vhost process.

-## What makes Shiny production-ready?
+## Planning for a future production service

 A production Shiny service needs: